 These laboratory sessions provide instruction in the performance of various protocols and procedures associated with the routine physical examination of the head and anterior neck region.
-Students learn and demonstrate proficiency in examination of the cranial nerves, eyes, ears, nose, mouth, throat, sinuses, thyroid gland, and lymph nodes.
-Students learn and demonstrate proficiency in specific tests to evaluate dizziness as well as the Epley's maneuver to treat benign paroxysmal positional vertigo.
+Students learn and demonstrate proficiency in examination of the cranial nerves, eyes, ears, nose, mouth, throat, sinuses, thyroid gland, and lymph nodes in the head and neck region.
+Students learn and demonstrate proficiency in specific tests to evaluate dizziness as well as the procedures to treat benign paroxysmal positional vertigo.
 Additional treatment procedures that students learn and appropriately perform include ear irrigation, nasal specific, eustachian tube manipulation, and Argyrol sinus treatment.
 (0+2)